gentoo-for-life/myface_cookbook/README.md

-# myface_cookbook
+# myface

-A cookbook for installing myface
+Installs and configures myface